DirectLiNGAM

 References

-In this example, we need to import numpy
+In this example, we need to import numpy, pandas, and graphviz in addition to lingam.

 import numpy as np